chris31331/stick/README.md

 ## Phase Zero

 Nothing happens in the first 100ms of each round.
-This slack is used to improve the probability of servers agreeing on the time.
+This slack is used to improve the probability of servers agreeing on the epoch time to near 100%.

 ## Phase One